-We will start publishing and featuring stories on May 1, 2018 for PKU Awareness month.
-Your first name, country, and year of birth (if you desire) will be published along with your story, but your last name/contact info will not published.
+We will publish and feature these stories on this site and our social media accounts.
+Your first name, country, and year of birth (if you opt in) will be published along with your story, but your last name/contact info will not published.
 Links to the stories on this site may be featured on PKU News' Facebook page.

 Thank you for being a part of this project!

 This will help put your story into context, but you can choose not to display it publicly.